mlcommons/dynabench/new_builder_evaluation/readme.md

 ### Installing docker <a name="docker"></a>

-Install and run docker with the following commands
+Install and run docker with the following commands.

 ``` bash
 sudo yum install docker -y